The Town Deal - Introduction and Overview

 When will we see the works starting?

-Fionam asked 11 months ago
+Fionam asked over 1 year ago

 Thank you for the question.
 Works have already begun in April on the Waterfront Connectivity project (more detail can be found on the project page), the Wesley Chapel redevelopment began in May, while the development of the two new skills Academies will begin in June.
 The Reimagining Middleton Grange project is a far more complex scheme and is currently at final design stage with works not expected to start until early 2024.